MicrosoftDocs/connected-spaces/articles/launch-app.md

 ## Switch back and forth between the Contoso sample store and your own store

-To switch from the Contoso sample store to your own store, select the down arrow next to **Contoso sample store**, and then select your store from the list.
+To switch from the Contoso sample store to your own store, at the top of the page, select the down arrow next to **Contoso sample store**, and then select your store from the list.

 ![Contoso sample store list dropped down](media/first-run-sample-store-list.PNG "Contoso sample store list dropped down")